Food for thoughts

 Publications

-Full Reference: Frison-Roche, M.-A.Monumental Goals, beating heart of Compliance Law, Working Paper, August 2021
+Full Reference: M.-A. Frison-Roche, M.-A.Monumental Goals, beating heart of Compliance Law, Working Paper, August 2021

 📝This Working Paper is the basis for the article, "Les buts monumentaux, cœur battant du droit de la compliance", constituting the introduction